p-costa/SNaC/README.md

 ## Synopsis

 **SNaC** is [**CaNS**](https://github.com/p-costa/CaNS) spelled backwards, and is a code for massively-parallel direct numerical simulations (DNS) of fluid flows. *SNaC* is an alias a longer and somewhat malevolent name: *Slow CaNS*.
 Despite being one to two orders of magnitude slower than *CaNS*, this code serves well as an efficient base solver for a multi-block DNS code.
-The fluid flow is solved with a second-order finite-volume pressure correction scheme, discretized in a MAC grid arrangement.
-Time is advanced with a three-step low storage Runge-Kutta scheme.
-Optionally, for increased stability at low Reynolds numbers, at the price of higher computational demand, the diffusion term can be treated implicitly.

 ## News